 - MUST be willing to work in all weather conditions.

-If you are interested in joining the Marine Mammals of Maine stranding response team and meet ALL of the above requirements, including living in one of the towns listed above, please complete our Volunteer Interest Form.
-Once completed, you will be notified of the next steps to be taken, including attending an informational session, and then a training session.
-If you meet the above requirements but do not live in a town currently open to new volunteers, we strongly encourage you to attend an info session, and then you will be put on the waiting list and contacted when a need arises in your town.
+If interested in joining the Marine Mammals of Maine stranding response team and meet ALL of the above requirements, please complete the Volunteer Interest Form.
+Once completed, you will be notified of the next steps to be taken, including attending an informational session.